sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 ### Aggregating outputs to process lists of files

 Using a target rule like the one presented in the previous paragraph gives another opportunity to make things easier.
-In the previous rule `all`, inputs are still hard-coded.
-By now, you know that this is not an optimal solution, especially if there are many samples to process.
+In the previous rule `all`, inputs are still hard-coded... and you know that this is not an optimal solution, especially if there are many samples to process.
 The [`expand()` function](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/rules.html#the-expand-function) will solve both problems.

 `expand()` is used to generate a list of output files by automatically expanding a wildcard expression to several values.
 In other words, it will replace a wildcard in an expression by all the values of a list, successively.
-For example, `expand('{sample}.tsv', sample=['A', 'B', 'C'])` will create the list of files `['A.tsv', 'B.tsv', 'C.tsv']`.
+For instance, `expand('{sample}.tsv', sample=['A', 'B', 'C'])` will create the list of files `['A.tsv', 'B.tsv', 'C.tsv']`.

 **Exercise:** Use an expand syntax to transform rule `all` to generate a list of final outputs **with all the samples**.
 Then, test your workflow with a dry-run and the `-F` parameter.